ShirtHanger/tribe-dossier-of-polytopian-events/README.md

 *   Toggling between tribe skins
 *   Randomizing lore tidbits, accompanied by images
 *   A fourth "Strategies" model, where users can add to for each tribe via Axios.PUT

+(NOT AN OFFICIAL Polytopia PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MIDJIWAN.)